MidnightDesign/package-cohesion/README.md

 midnight/package-cohesion
 =========================
-This script checks how cohesive your Composer package is.
-It shows you file dependency clusters.
-If you've got a single cluster, your all good.
-Your package is very cohesive.
+This script checks how cohesive your Composer package is, i.e., your file dependency clusters.

+If you've got a single cluster, you're all good, your package is very cohesive.
 If you've got one big cluster and several small ones, you should be fine.
-If you've got two or more larger clusters, you probably want to split your package into several smaller packages.
+If you've got 2 or more larger clusters, you probably want to split your package into several smaller packages.

 Inspired by the chapter on modules in Uncle Bob's "Clean Architecture".